Geothermal Heat Pumps In Wichita

-Having a geothermal heat pump installed at your Wichita home can save you up to 60% on your energy costs, and the professionals at Ball Heating & Air Conditioning can help.
+Having a geothermal heat pump installed at your Wichita home can save you up to 60% on your energy costs, and the heating services at Ball Heating & Air Conditioning can help.

-As geothermal experts, our heating contractors can help you evaluate the heating and cooling needs that you have for your home and decide whether or not a geothermal system would be beneficial to you.
+As geothermal experts, our Wichita HVAC Company can help you evaluate the heating and cooling needs that you have for your home and decide whether or not a geothermal system would be beneficial to you.
 Then we can install your geothermal heat pump and ensure that it works as effectively and efficiently as possible.

 Benefits of Geothermal Systems

 - Lower Costs

 The most energy efficient gas furnaces have energy efficiency ratings of around 94%.
 Geothermal heat pumps, on the other hand, have efficiency ratings of 400%.
 Because these systems work by transferring heat from the ground instead of by burning some type of fuel, they produce much more heat while using much less energy.

 Geothermal systems require no outdoor unit, so they run very smoothly and very quietly.
 And because no part of the system is outdoors where it could be damaged by weather, geothermal systems are very reliable.

 - Environmentally Friendly